 Digital technologies are essential to Australia’s economy.
 The demand for ICT professionals and telecommunications technicians is projected to increase by an additional 71,000 workers by 2024, with significant increases also needed in cyber skills to meet that sector’s full potential.

-The mining Skills Organisation pilot was announced on 1 November 2019.
-Mining continues to be one of the largest areas of GDP growth for Australia and the industry employs over 255,000 individuals across the country.
+The Mining Skills Organisation pilot was announced on 1 November 2019.
+Mining continues to be one of the largest areas of GDP growth for Australia.
 The mining industry is at the forefront of industries undergoing large-scale skills shifts as a result of changing technologies and future global demands.